nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 <br/>
 I would like you to act as handling editor of the above submission to TheoretiCS. <br/>
 <br/>
-Please login to your editor accounts to start the review process.
+Please login to your editor account on <a href="https://theoretics.episciences.org/">theoretics.episciences.org</a> to start the review process.
 Click on "Dashboard" and then on the title of the paper to access the paper's page.<br/>
 <br/>
 Your partner editor is ZZ.
 You can discuss any action with your partner editor, and the two of you must agree on your final recommendation (see below).<br/>
 <br/>